holochain/docs-pages/src/pages/concepts/8_calls_capabilities.md

 ![](/assets/img/concepts/8.4-bridge-call.png){.sz80p} {.center}

-A bridge call allows different cells in an agent's hApp to communicate with each other.
-This works only on the agent's device, and is useful for combining the functionality of multiple DNAs into one app.
+A bridge call allows different cells in a hApp to communicate with each other.
+This works only within a conductor, not across a network, and is useful for combining the functionality of multiple DNAs into one app.
 Because Holochain is centered around the agent, it makes more sense to say "Alice's app components are talking to each other" than "app A is talking to app B".

-As we've seen, a client can talk to cells too, and it could certainly bear the responsibility for connecting multiple cells together.
+As we've seen, a client can talk to cells too, and it could certainly take responsibility for bridging functionality between cells.
 But it can't offer the same correctness guarantees or convenience that direct calls between cells can offer: the source chains of both cells are 'locked' for the duration of the call, and the conductor provides the assurance that the code that cell A thinks cell B is running is actually what it's running.
 This means you can better reason about the state of each cell, which is important for things like financial transactions.

 ### Remote call